Richard-Burd/Richard-Burd.github.io/kurdistan.markdown

 ![Fuselage made out of XPS board w/electronics](https://i.imgur.com/qbtPxID.jpg) ](https://drive.google.com/file/d/10ZuGIDeXtm0N71myGmhpH4qinqqLj3C2/view?usp=sharing){:target="_blank"}

-The First iteration was back-packable but the folding wings were never employed as we always had vehicle transportation.&nbsp.
-This let me use the second design iteration featuring my invention that I call ***splats***.&nbsp;
+The first iteration was back-packable but the folding wings were never employed as we always had vehicle transportation.&nbsp; This let me use the second design iteration featuring my invention that I call ***splats***.&nbsp;

 ![top perspective of splats](https://i.imgur.com/XIgErRE.jpg) Splats are a portmanteau that combine the functionality of [spoilers](https://en.wikipedia.org/wiki/Spoiler_%28aeronautics%29){:target="_blank"} and leading edge [slats](https://en.wikipedia.org/wiki/Leading-edge_slat){:target="_blank"} of an aircraft wing.

 ![side view of airfoil effect w/splats](https://i.imgur.com/4NJJ9EH.jpg)

-The splats are deployed for takeoff and landing *(as shown above)* to enable laminar flow on the upper surface of the wing as the wing meets the air at higher angles of attack.&nbsp;  The slats are then retracted once the PeshWing is in level cruising flight *(as shown below)* so as to reduce drag.&nbsp;  The reason this works is because of the small chord length between the leading & training edges of the aircraft.&nbsp;  For reasons beyond this photo essay, splats would not work on a larger, manned aircraft, but they *do* work on smaller wings.
+The splats are deployed for takeoff and landing *(as shown above)* to enable laminar flow on the upper surface of the wing as the wing meets the air at higher angles of attack.&nbsp;  The splats are then retracted once the PeshWing is in level cruising flight *(as shown below)* so as to reduce drag.&nbsp;  The reason this works is because of the small [chord](https://en.wikipedia.org/wiki/Chord_%28aeronautics%29){:target="_blank"} length between the leading & training edges of the aircraft.&nbsp;  For reasons beyond this photo essay, splats would not work on a larger, manned aircraft, but they *do* work on smaller wings.

 ![side view with splats retracted](https://i.imgur.com/hSWj34T.jpg)